Semantics3/semantics3-python/README.md

 ### Explore Price Histories
-For this example, we are going to look at a particular product that is sold by select mercants and has a price of >= USD 30 and seen after a specific date (specified as a UNIX timestamp).
+For this example, we are going to look at a particular product that is sold by select merchants and has a price of >= USD 30 and seen after a specific date (specified as a UNIX timestamp).

 ```python
 # Build the query